Our Family & Other Animals - the details

 Michelle

 I am a local girl brought up in Brunswick village on the outskirts of Newcastle upon Tyne.
 An accountant by profession working both in Practise and Industry.
-Recently giving up the stressful job of working for a Global company as a Financial Controller for the simpler life in the country.
-I now have a small accounting practise which I run alongside the Bed & Breakfast.
+I gave up up the stressful job of working for a Global company as a Financial Controller for the simpler life in the country.
+I now have a small accounting practise which I run alongside the Bed & Breakfast and Caravan Park.
 I have a great love of all animals and am always rescuing abandoned and injured animals.
 I have one daughter and 2 beautiful grandchildren living in North Yorkshire.

 Ken and I met in 2005 and were married in 2011.